aws-samples/sample-opensearch-perf-resilience-test/SECURITY_IMPROVEMENTS.md

 2. For shell scripts:
    ```
-   ./scripts/run-benchmark-secure.sh --endpoint https://your-opensearch-endpoint
+   ./scripts/run-benchmark.sh --endpoint https://your-opensearch-endpoint
    ```

 ## Security Considerations

-The security improvements outlined in this document address specific issues identified in the security scan and implement several AWS security best practices.
+The security improvements outlined in this document implements several AWS security best practices.
 The changes focus on:

 1. Better documentation and tighter controls for security groups
 2. Strengthened VPC configuration with flow logs and proper subnet settings